-Plant types and subtypes: SALE, Trees & Shrubs, Shrubs, Trees, Shrub-like Trees
+Plant types and subtypes: Trees & Shrubs, Shrubs, Trees, Shrub-like Trees

 Light Requirements: sun, part-sun, part-shade

 Bloom Time: August, September, October